Class of 2018

 - Hometown: Cypress, CA

-On campus, Loren serves as a Diversity Council representative for the Chinese Culture and Society Club and the treasurer for Mending Minds.
-She is also a member of Quiz Bowl Club and debate team and volunteers at the Center for the Homeless in South Bend.
+On campus, Loren serves as a Diversity Council representative for the Chinese Culture and Society Club, the vice president of the Legue of Legends Club, and the treasurer for Mending Minds.
+She is also a member of Quiz Bowl Club and debate team and volunteers at the Center for the Homeless and Healthwin in South Bend.

 - Hometown: Oak Hill, VA